 Mom Potty-Training Pro Tip: These prune pouches.
 Seriously, these things are MAGIC.
-I still use them for my 4.5 year old when he is struggling to go.
+I still use them for my 5 year old when he is struggling to go.
 They are a total mom-hack & I’ve been tempted to try one on more than one occasion.
+They’re just prunes + water.
 We keep these on hand 24/7.
 Kids get constipated.
 It’s a thing.
 These work.
 (And trust me, there’s so much to be said for making it easier for kids to poop, especially when they’re potty-training.)

 Probiotics: It seems like it makes sense to share these here.
 Love these—gut health is important (especially when/if your kid is taking antibiotics.
 Or if they just came back from their grandparents’ house, ha.).

-*If your child is bigger or later to potty train (like my son), these booster pads are a MIRACLE.
+*If your child is on the bigger side or later to potty train (my son was both), these booster pads are a MIRACLE.
 At 3+ years old, his diapers would be soaked & overflowing.
 They couldn’t contain the amount of pee he had overnight.
 I found these booster pads & at night you just stick them in the diaper where they pee (make sure they don’t stick out the top of the diaper).
 They worked wonders & bought us probably 6 more months in diapers than we could’ve gotten with just diapers alone (his diapers were so full they were soaking through his PJs).